Aero Flight 311

 Aero Flight 311, often referred to as the Kvevlax air disaster, was a scheduled domestic passenger flight operated by Aero O/Y (now Finnair) between Kronoby and Vaasa in Finland.
 The aircraft, a Douglas DC-3, crashed in the municipality Kvevlax (Koivulahti), nowadays part of Korsholm (Mustasaari) on 3 January 1961, killing all twenty-five people on board.
-The disaster remains the deadliest civilian aviation accident in Finnish history.
+The disaster remains the deadliest aviation accident in Finnish history.
 The investigation revealed that both pilots were intoxicated and should not have been flying.

 Flight chronology

-The Douglas DC-3, registered OH-LCC, was scheduled for take-off from Kronoby Airport at 07:00, but take-off preparations were late and the plane departed at 07:16.
+The Douglas DC-3, registered OH-LCC, was scheduled for take-off from Kronoby Airport at 07:00, but take-off preparations were late, and the plane departed at 07:16.
 The co-pilot requested free flying altitude from the air traffic control, which was permitted.
 This allowed Flight 311 to fly at any altitude above the minimum flight altitude for the Kronoby-Vaasa route, which was 1500 ft.
 The pilots did not follow these regulations for the last 40 km, during which they flew below 100 m.

-Shortly after the flight's last radio contact with the air traffic control, in which the pilots confirmed the weather report and said that they would be at the Seppä non-directional radio beacon in a few minutes, Flight 311 was starting to prepare for landing by descending below 50 m.
+Shortly after the flight's last radio contact with air traffic control, in which the pilots confirmed the weather report and said that they would be at the Seppä non-directional radio beacon in a few minutes, Flight 311 was starting to prepare for landing by descending below 50 m.
 Suddenly, the plane turned abruptly to the left.
-This slowed the plane and disrupted air flow significantly.
+This slowed the plane and disrupted airflow significantly.
 The pilots tried to correct the situation by applying full throttle, but this did not help and the plane went into a spin.
 The last thing seen by eyewitnesses on the ground was that the pilots had turned the landing lights on before the plane crashed into the woods at 07:40:30 in a steep 70-degree turn.

 First responders, reaching the crash site ten minutes after the crash, were unable to rescue anyone due to intense flames which reached over 15 m in height.
 The aircraft was extensively destroyed by impact forces and the fire.